Organica-Ai-Solutions/NIS_Protocol/docs/diagrams/system_flow/message_flow.md

 - Emotional state influence
 - Priority levels

-This structured flow enables NIS Protocol systems to process information in a manner similar to biological cognition, with parallel processing, emotional modulation, and continuous learning through feedback loops.
+This structured flow enables NIS Protocol systems to process information in a manner similar to biological cognition, with parallel processing (implemented) (implemented), emotional modulation, and continuous learning through feedback loops.